alexivkin/Petove/README.md

 clone-physical-to-virtual.sh systemname
 ```
 This will generate a bash script config_VMname.sh for creating the VM and setting the appropriate parameters
 4. Take a snapshot of the disk. clone-physical-to-virtual.sh will give you correct command for the first partition.
 You only need to copy enough data to cover the size of your partition (i.e. no need to copy the empty space at the end of the disk).
-Make sure you are copying the full disk, not a partition (eg. /dev/sda not /dev/sda1).
+Make sure you are copying the full disk, not a partition (eg. /dev/sda not /dev/sda1), so you get the partition table.
 Here is how to copy a drive with a 50G partition:
 ```
 dd if=/dev/sda of=/mnt/temp/fulldisk.dd bs=1M count=50000
 ```